CAN-DO BCP

 From talking to the team at every can counts who are sponsored by the drink can manufacturers and looking at their website, there other groups who have been raising money for charity or local projects collecting and selling cans

-We have found a company to buy all the tech we have been collecting for diverse abilities, have collected 160 mobile phones, 69 tablets and more than 20 computers, over the last couple of weeks, hope to collect more.
+We have collected over 400 mobile phones, 80 tablets and more than 140 computers, over the last couple of months, hope

 Curry's in Christchurch and Wise Guys have been brilliant and am still collecting cables and wires from them.